 - 20 years and older and ‘upskilling’ by seeking to enrol in a course at a higher level than your existing qualification.

-If you are enrolled at a school, you will not be able to receive a government-subsidised training place for a course through the Victorian Training Guarantee, unless you are undertaking the course as part of a School-Based Apprenticeship or Traineeship.
+If you are enrolled at a school, you will not be able to receive a government-subsidised training place for a course through the Skills First Funding Program, unless you are undertaking the course as part of a School-Based Apprenticeship or Traineeship.
 The Government supports schools in other ways to offer vocational training to their students, so you should discuss all your options with your school.

 You can also check what you may be eligible for using the interactive Victorian Skills Gateway Eligibility Indicator.